Your students join Captain Paul Hammer, Lt. Stu Dent,

 → The space theme focuses their attention in a fun way.

-→ The activities teach the story, and get the kids working for understanding.
+→ The activities teach the story.

 → Discussion questions abound for kids & teachers to go deeper.